joem/jwm_kicad_symbols_misc/README.markdown

 INA3221_Module_NoVPU | an INA3221 module, controlled by I2C, without a VPU pin
 LMH1980 | a LMH1980 sync separator IC
-LT1251_LZX | a LT1251 IC, made to look like the ones found in LZX's Cadet schematics SSD1306_I2C_OLED_Module | an SSD1306 I2C OLED module
-SW_DPDT_LZX | a DPDT switch, made to look like the ones found in LZX's Cadet schematics Sync_Header_LZX | a LZX 14-pin sync header, made to look like the ones found in LZX's Cadet schematics
+LT1251_LZX | a LT1251 IC, made to look like the ones found in LZX's Cadet schematics SeeduinoXIAO-RP2040_Headers | a Seeduino XIAO RP2040 when plugged in via headers SeeduinoXIAO-RP2040_SMD | a Seeduino XIAO RP2040 when used as a SMD module -- has extra pins available SeeduinoXIAO-SAMD21_Headers | a Seeduino XIAO SAMD21 when plugged in via headers SSD1306_I2C_OLED_Module | an SSD1306 I2C OLED module SW_DPDT_LZX | a DPDT switch, made to look like the ones found in LZX's Cadet schematics Sync_Header_LZX | a LZX 14-pin sync header, made to look like the ones found in LZX's Cadet schematics